ashishdoneriya/csetutorials.com/posts/rate-limiter-design-techniques.md

 Drawbacks of this approach -
 1. We have to store timestamps of all the requests (memory consuming).
-2. Dropped requests are also counted in this approach and it will affect the user for the next 1 hour.
+2. Dropped requests are also counted in this approach and it will affect the user for the next 1 minute.

 **Approach 2**